gsangeryee/smart-contract-audit-reports/typical_issues/Most_Common_Issues/1-Business_Logic.md

 	- Reserve fallback gas upfront when starting cross-chain operations
 - [[2023-05-maia#[M-05] Replenishing gas is missing in `_payFallbackGas` of `RootBridgeAgent`|[M-05] Replenishing gas is missing in `_payFallbackGas` of `RootBridgeAgent`]]
 	- Any call Gas management - cross-chain
+- [[2023-05-stella#[H-01] Incorrect implementation of `getProfitSharingE18()` greatly reduces Lender's yield|[H-01] Incorrect implementation of `getProfitSharingE18()` greatly reduces Lender's yield]]
+	- When APR is low: Lenders should get a larger share of profits (to incentivize lending)
+	- When APR is high: Lenders should get a smaller share (as they're already earning well from interest)
+- [[2023-05-stella#[H-07] Pending position fees miscalculation may result in increased PnL|[H-07] Pending position fees miscalculation may result in increased PnL]]
+	- Uniswap V3
+- [[2023-05-stella#[H-08] “Exact output” swaps cannot be executed, blocking repayment of debt|[H-08] “Exact output” swaps cannot be executed, blocking repayment of debt]]
+	- Uniswap V3
+	-